-The Corporation has entered into, and expects to enter into additional, purchase orders with third party suppliers for components for a Wind Development Project and various Power Facilities.
-Failure of any supplier to meet its commitments could result in delays in construction or issues with operations, an increase costs for the Wind Development Project or Power Facility, and a failure by the Corporation to comply with its obligations under certain PPAs leading to potential defaults under such PPAs.
+The Corporation has entered into, and expects to enter into additional, purchase orders with third party suppliers for components and agreements with third party providers for services for the Wind Development Projects and Solar Development Project and various Power Facilities.
+Failure of any supplier or service provider to meet its commitments could result in delays in construction or issues with operations, an increase costs for the respective Wind Development Projects or Solar Development Project or various Power Facilities, and a failure by the Corporation to comply with its obligations under certain PPAs leading to potential defaults under such PPAs.
+The current COVID-19 coronavirus pandemic could result in meaningful delays in the supply of third party equipment and services.

-Completion of Wind Development Projects
+Completion of Wind Development Projects and Solar Development Project

-The Corporation may not complete construction and may not obtain or may face delays in obtaining all approvals, licenses and permits required for the construction and operation of a Wind Development Project.
-The Corporation believes that it has the necessary permits based on the stage of each project's development but it does not currently hold all of the approvals, licenses and permits required for the later stages of construction and operation of its Wind Development Project, including environmental approvals and permits necessary to construct and operate certain of the projects.
-Federal and provincial environmental permits to be issued in connection with a Wind Development Project may contain conditions that need to be satisfied prior to construction, during construction and during and after the commercial operation date.
+The Corporation may not complete construction and may not obtain or may face delays in obtaining all approvals, licenses and permits required for the construction and operation of the Wind Development Projects or Solar Development Project.
+The Corporation believes that it has the necessary permits based on the stage of each project's development but it does not currently hold all of the approvals, licenses and permits required for the later stages of construction and operation of its Wind Development Projects or Solar Development Project, including environmental approvals and permits necessary to construct and operate certain of the projects.
+Federal and provincial environmental permits to be issued in connection with the Wind Development Projects or Solar Development Project may contain conditions that need to be satisfied prior to construction, during construction and during and after the commercial operation date.
 It is not possible to forecast all of the conditions that may be imposed by such permits or the cost of any mitigating measures required by such permits.
-The failure to obtain or delays in obtaining all necessary licenses, approvals or permits, including renewals thereof or modifications thereto could result in construction of a Wind Development Project being delayed or not being completed.
+The failure to obtain or delays in obtaining all necessary licenses, approvals or permits, including renewals thereof or modifications thereto could result in construction of the Wind Development Projects or Solar Development Projects or Solar Development Project being delayed or not being completed.

-Delays and cost over-runs may also occur in completing the construction of a Wind Development Project.
-A number of factors which could cause such delays or cost over-runs include, but are not limited to, permitting delays, changing engineering and design requirements, the performance of contractors, labour disruptions, adverse weather conditions and the availability of financing.
-If a Wind Development Project is not brought into commercial operation within the period stipulated in its respective PPA, the Corporation may be subject to penalty payments or the counterparty may be entitled to terminate the applicable PPA.
-Following the commencement of commercial operation, a Wind Development Project may not operate as planned and design or manufacturing flaws may occur, which could conceivably not be covered by warranty.
-In addition, the Corporation may in some cases be required to advance funds and post-performance bonds in the course of constructing a Wind Development Project and, in the event that a Wind Development Project is not completed or does not operate to the expected specifications, such funds advanced and or performance securities may not be recouped by the Corporation.
+Delays and cost over-runs may also occur in completing the construction of the Wind Development Projects or Solar Development Project.
+A number of factors which could cause such delays or cost over-runs include, but are not limited to, permitting delays, changing engineering and design requirements, the performance of contractors, labour disruptions, adverse weather conditions, the availability of financing and global health emergencies such as the the COVID-19 coronavirus pandemic.
+If the Wind Development Projects or Solar Development Project are not brought into commercial operation within the period stipulated in their respective PPA, the Corporation may be subject to penalty payments or the counterparty may be entitled to terminate the applicable PPA.
+Following the commencement of commercial operation, the Wind Development Projects or Solar Development Project may not operate as planned and design or manufacturing flaws may occur, which could conceivably not be covered by warranty.
+In addition, the Corporation may in some cases be required to advance funds and post-performance bonds during the course of constructing the Wind Development Projects or Solar Development Project are not completed or do not operate to the expected specifications, such funds advanced and or performance securities may not be recouped by the Corporation.